Awards and bursaries

 Some dates of awards and bursaries have been amended this year.

-• The Raine Award is open to applications until 30th September 2022.
-The winner will present at UKKW 2023 in Newport.
+• The Raine Award will open for applications in September 2023.
+The successful applicant will present at UK Kidney Week 2024 in Edinburgh.

 Raine Award